3DGROUND/Prune-Scene-External-Scripts-Batch-Prune-/README.md

 The scripts will be executed after the Prune Scene is cleared and before the scene itself is saved, during mass processing of Batch Prune!

 # Brief description of scripts
-__All GBuffer to 0__ - The script returns the GBuffer value (in object properties) to the default value 0 for all objects, when bulk processing files in Batch Prune.
+[All GBuffer to 0](./PSES-All-GBuffer-To-0.ms)- The script returns the GBuffer value (in object properties) to the default value 0 for all objects, when bulk processing files in Batch Prune.

 __Remove All Layers__ - The script deletes all layers and moves all objects to layer default(0), when bulk processing files in Batch Prune.